bullet-train-co/bullet_train-core/bullet_train/docs/upgrades.md

 ```

 Alternatively, if you're using GitHub, you can push the `updating-bullet-train-1.4.1` branch up and create a
-PR from it and let your CI integration do it's thing and then merge in the PR and delete the branch there.
+PR from it and let your CI integration do its thing and then merge in the PR and delete the branch there.
 (That's what we typically do.)